Animation: Fair

 Summary: >

-Rin Ogata was once considered a prodigy of ballet, but her dreams were crushed due to an injury sustained during a performance.
-While her injury didn't exclude her from ever dancing again, the road to recovery would have been long and hard.
-Rin decided instead to leave the world of ballet.
-Three years later: the year is now 2020 and Rin is beginning her first year of college.
+Rin Ogata was a prodigy of ballet, but her aspirations lay crushed with an inury sustained during a performance.
+This didn't exclude her from ever dancing again, but the long road to recovery would have taken years.
+Instead Rin decides to leave the world of ballet.
+Three years later: the year is now 2020 with Rin beginning her first year of college.

-By chance she encounters an unusual club oriented around machines called ridebacks.
-A rideback is a mix between a motorcycle and robot.
-With her superior agility, and balance; Rin proves to be a natural at riding them.
-In fact her skills with ridebacks is at a level no one has ever seen before.
-Eventually this also leads to unwanted attention from the world government known as the Global Government Plan (GGP).
+At school She encounters an unusual club oriented around machines called "ridebacks"; A mix between a motorcycle and robot.
+With superior agility, and balance; Rin proves to be a natural at riding them.
+In fact her skills are at a level no one has seen before.
+This gains her unwanted attention from the world government known as the Global Government Plan (GGP).
 As Japan becomes more and more like a police state, ridebacks and Rin in particular become a focal point.

 Thoughts: >

 What I had heard of Rideback, and what it's actually about are two different things.
 I expected a story about a girl struggling to recover as a fallen prodigy, then finding a new passion in ridebacks.
-While this does happen in the background, much of Rideback is concerned with a story about a world government organization becoming more and more strict; particularly in Japan.
-These turn out to be two completely different (but related) stories.
-Both intersect at various points, but neither depends on the other.
-In fact they differ enough that you may not even like both.
-This is what happened to me, as I liked Rin's character driven story, but wasn't taken with the GGP revolution aspect.
+While happens in the background, much of Rideback is concerned with a plot about a world government organization becoming more and more strict; particularly in Japan.
+These are two different (but related) stories, that intersect at points, but are otherwise separate.
+I enjoyed Rin's character driven story, but wasn't taken with the GGP revolution aspect.

-The GGP is an an organization which took over the world.
-Apparently Ridebacks were instrumental to this happening, but it makes absolutely no sense why.
-They're very mobile, and may offer better firepower compared to regular infantry, but against the likes of tanks, cruse missiles, fighter jets and all other forms of modern weaponry?
+The GGP is an organization which took over the world.
+Apparently Ridebacks were instrumental to this happening, although it makes absolutely no sense why.
+They offer better firepower and mobility compared to regular infantry, but against tanks, cruse missiles, fighter jets and other modern weaponry?
 I don't see how every military on earth could be toppled by robot motorcycles.
-The events surrounding the GGP world takeover is not detailed and never really explained.
-That would be fine except that characters reference these key events which we're in the dark about.
-This makes the basis of the story even more vague, and it ends up less compelling than it should have been.
+Events surrounding the GGP world takeover are not detailed and never fully explained.
+That would be fine except characters reference these key events which we're in the dark about.
+This makes the basis of the plot more vague than it ought to be, and I didn't find it very compelling.

-Classifying a title as sci-fi often evokes images of aliens and space ships, but sometimes it's just a simple evolution of technology as was done here.
-Cell phones are the only other technology shown to have changed much.
-As someone tired of giant robots, the concept of ridebacks worried me, but I was impressed with their treatment consistent with high tech motorcycles.
-For a series featuring a girl often wearing a dress while riding motorcycle like machines, I have to give credit to this title for not lowering itself to panty shots. (sad state of anime when this is a "feature").
+Rideback shows an interesting take on the future of technology, although cell phones are the only technology shown to have changed much.
+I've tired of giant robots, so the concept of ridebacks worried me, but I was impressed with their treatment consistent with high tech motorcycles.
+For a series featuring a girl often wearing a dress riding motorcycle like machines, I give this one credit for not lowering itself to panty shots. (sad state of anime when this is a "feature").

 Screen Caps: >